 - The defendant was entrusted with a certain property or money;

-- The defendant missapropriated (transfered funds) entrusted to him or her for their own personal use or benefit; and
+- The defendant misappropriated (transferred funds) entrusted to him or her for their own personal use or benefit; and

-- The defendant had the specific intent to deprive the owner of his or her property (by fradulently taking it as their own).
+- The defendant had the specific intent to deprive the owner of his or her property (by fraudulently taking it as their own).

 Most embezzlement cases are uncovered as a result of an internal or external audit of the company, whistleblowers, or pure luck.
-Employees who handle the money or accounting for the company are the usual suspects in embezzlement cases.
+Employees who handle money or the accounting for a company are the usual suspects in embezzlement cases.
 There are a number of employee profiles associated with embezzlement including:

 - Disgruntled and stressed out employees